Counterfactual Simulatability of LLM Explanations for Generation Tasks: Methods

-\paragraph{Comparison of human-LLM annotations.} We evaluate whether using an LLM to automate human annotation is feasible by prompting GPT-4 Turbo with similar instructions and assessing the inter-annotator agreements between human-human and human-LLM pairs.
+\paragraph{Comparison of human-LLM annotations.} We evaluate the feasibility of using an LLM to automate human annotation by prompting GPT-4 Turbo with similar instructions and measuring the inter-annotator agreements between human-human and human-LLM pairs.

-\paragraph{Automatic evaluation.} Finally, using GPT-4 Turbo for annotation, we repeat our framework and conduct a larger evaluation of three popular LLMs using more data and five counterfactuals per explanation.
-Additional details for the automatic evaluation are provided in appendix \ref{app:automatic_eval}.
+\paragraph{Automatic evaluation.} Finally, using GPT-4 Turbo as the annotator, we scale up our experiment to evaluate three LLMs using more data and generating five counterfactuals per explanation.
+For the automatic evaluation, 50 explanations along with 5 generated counterfactuals each (250 explanation, counterfactual pairs total) were evaluated.